rizinorg/rizin/DEVELOPERS.md

 In order to contribute with patches or plugins, we encourage you to use the same coding style as the rest of the code base.

-Please use `./sys/clang-format-diff.py` before submitting a PR to be sure you are following the coding style.
-If you find a bug in this script, please create an issue on GitHub.
-You can also install the pre-commit hook `./sys/pre-commit-indent.sh` by copying it in `.git/hooks/pre-commit` which will check the coding style of the modified lines before committing them.

-You may find some additional notes on this topic in doc/vim.

 * Tabs are used for indentation.
 In a switch statement, the cases are indented at the switch level.